Expository Essay: 3 Building Blocks to Propose an Idea and Defend It

 With your thesis statement clear in your mind and your introduction setting the scene, it is time to write your body paragraphs.

-Each body paragraph contains supporting information for your essay topic.
-They should each focus on one idea.
+Each body paragraph contains supporting information including factual evidence for your essay topic.
+Each paragraph should each focus on one idea.

-Depending on your word count and the teacher requirements, you can write any number of body paragraphs, but there are usually at least three, the basic five paragraph essay.
+Depending on your word count and the teacher requirements, you can write any number of body paragraphs, but there are usually at least three for a basic five paragraph essay.

 Each body paragraph should start with a topic sentence.
 A topic sentence is one single statement that explains the point of the paragraph.
 It directly refers to your thesis statement and tells you what the body paragraph is going to be about.